 The airport has 3,200 parking spaces divided into long-term parking, short-term parking and parking for people with disabilities.

-On 2 April 2009 a design build contract (contract one) for Terminal Two expansion was awarded to a joint venture between Turner Construction Company, PCL Construction Services Inc and Flatiron Construction Corp (FCI).
+In April 2009, a design build contract (contract one) for Terminal Two expansion was awarded to a joint venture between Turner Construction Company, PCL Construction Services and Flatiron Construction Corp (FCI).
 Turner and FCI are owned by HOCHTIEF Aktiengesellschaft, Germany's largest construction company.
-HNTB Corporation is the lead designer in the joint venture and Architect Tucker Sadler and Associates will provide key support.
-About 1,500,000ft² of new taxiway and jet parking are also included in contract one.
+HNTB Corporation was the lead designer in the joint venture and Architect Tucker Sadler and Associates provided key support.
+About 1,500,000ft² of new taxiway and jet parking were also included in contract one.

 Contract two was awarded to Kiewit Corporation and Sundt and is in the early design stages.
-URS Corporation will undertake the design work.
+URS Corporation undertook the design work.